Joshua Banks Mailman: Comprovisation, embodiment, interactive music and visualization algorithms (improvised synesthesia)

 Fluxations and FluxNoisations equipment is operated by a musician-dancer moving in a room in front of the infrared camera wearing wireless sensor gloves.
 This movement drives the algorithmically generated music and graphics.
-Audible and visuable qualities of the music and graphics depend on the musician-dancer’s movements.
+Audible and visible qualities of the music and graphics depend on the musician-dancer’s movements.
 The variety of the image that changes according to the artist’s movements has a wide range, Sudden or soft changes of the image vary according to spatial location such as the position of the body or the angle of the wristband.
 For example the slow movement of the artist brings soft qualitative changes.
 Sudden movement brings about sudden qualitative changes.
 Since the qualities of both music and graphics are thus shaped by the artist’s movement, a sudden qualitative change in music is accompanied by a sudden qualitative change in graphics.
 The opposite is also true; a smooth trajectory of qualitative change in music is accompanied by a smooth trajectory of qualitative change in images and vice versa.
 In this way the graphics noticeably coordinate with the music, creating an immersive world whose associated audiovisual trajectories are constantly directed and shaped by the movements of the human body moving through space.
 Prismatic particle systems and color, texture, continuity of harmony maneuver with the planned or spontaneous movements of the artist.
 The generative algorithms are designed to maximize the variety and consistency of the musical and visual experience, including cross-mode relationships between them and explosions and bubbling bursts of evolving particles.

 Arthur Farac and Manuel Falleiros (2019) describe Mailman’s comprovisation in aspirational terms as a performing art in which interactive technological systems are essential, as they enable what was previously impossible: the design of complex streams of semi-Stochastic events that are generated complexity achieved through technological tools, that is, the use of algorithms, are in this way essential for the characterization of comprovisation.
+Mailman positions the method as a hybrid of composition and improvisation.
+From composition, the comprovising new media artist draws a tendency to "compose music-generating algorithms as guided by aesthetic concerns," and the inclusion of a "planned choreography of physical movements."
+From improvisation, it draws three other aspects: its potential for the creator to use "spontaneously decided physical movements," the manner in which "planned (choreographed) movements may be spontaneously ornamented with expressive nuanced deviations," in addition to the already mentioned unpredictable stochastic-algorithmically generated details which inspire and inflect the spontaneity of body movement.

 As Arthur Farac (2021) describes Mailman’s comprovisational theory thus: the existence of comprovisation would be impossible without the emergence of new technologies that can mediate interactivity.